 INTRODUCTION

 The anatomical positions of the udder are more prone to inflammatory and non inflammatory conditions of the mammary glands of the udder (Sudhan & Sharma 2010).
-Mastitis is a inflammation of the udder and is the most common economic multi-etiological disease (Gomes & Henriques 2017).
+Mastitis isinflammation of the udder and is the most common economic multi-etiological disease (Gomes & Henriques 2017).
 The important species are Actinomyces, Pseudomonas, Nocardia, Clostridium, Mycobacterium, Mycoplasma, Pastuerella and Prototheca and yeasts etc. (Sharma et al., 2012).

 Mastitis can be classified into clinical, sub-clinical, and chronic mastitis.
 The clinical mastitis can be easily detected by visible abnormalities, such as red and swollen udder, watery milk with flakes and clots and fever in dairy cow (Khan & Khan 2008).
 The clinical mastitis can be further sub-divided into per-acute, acute, and sub-acute based on degree of the inflammation (Kibebew K, 2017).
-In contrast to clinical mastitis, sub-clinical not showed visible abnormality in the udder or milk, but decreased milk production with increased Somatic Cell Count (Gruet et al., 2001) The sub-clinical mastitis mastitis cause more financial loss than the clinical mastitis and difficult to eliminate from the herd (Zhao &Lacasse 2008; Romeroet al. 2008).
+In contrast to clinical mastitis, sub-clinical not showed visible abnormality in the udder or milk, but decreased milk production with increased Somatic Cell Count (Gruet et al., 2001) The sub-clinical mastitis cause more financial loss than the clinical mastitis and difficult to eliminate from the herd (Zhao &Lacasse 2008; Romeroet al. 2008).
 Chronic mastitis occurred at regular interval.

 Prevention is very important in mastitis management in dairy farms.
-Presently, teat dipping is a important procedure for reduction of intra mammary infection.
+Presently, teat dipping is an important procedure for reduction of intra mammary infection.
 Teat dipping is a simple and economic procedure for mastitis control (Oliver et al., 2001).

 The post milking teat dipping decrease the colonization, contamination and decrease the bacterial population on teat skin and improve the skin health of teat (Woolford 2001).
 Chemical teat dipping causes irritation to the teat skin and residue in the milk (Yanuartono et al., 2020).
 To overcome these effects herbal medicine was used to reduce the side effects and avoid residue in the milk.

 There are many in vitro studies on herbs to antibacterial activity.
 However, in vivo study on the efficacy of herbal teat disinfectants was scant.
 There are few herbal teat dips available in the market and very few studies compared their efficacy with chemical teat disinfectants (Kapoor et al 2023).
-The ethno-veterinary preparation showed zones of inhibition against field isolates E. coli, S. aureus and P. aurogenosa (Punniamurthy et al 2017).
+The ethno-veterinary preparation showed zones of inhibition against field isolates E. coli, S. aureus and P. aeruginosa (Punniamurthy et al 2017).

 The current study aimed to compare the bioteat dip with chemical teat dip on SCC, pH and milk yield in dairy cows.